williamng95/mthree-C207/ClassAndObjects/simplecalculator/README.md

 # Simple Calculator App
 ## Overview
 2 classes:
-- App.java to handle I/O and parsing
+- App.java to handle I/O and parsing and as main container class
 - SimpleCalculator.java for math logic, simple static methods, no persistence built in

 ### Flowchart